 Trust me, this is well worth it because you would be surprised how much domain names and the extra costs that go with them could cost if you went through another site to get it.

-So, make sure when you choose your package to do 12 months of hosting.
-And as far as which package to choose, I recommend you just stick with the starter package because it should definitely be enough for your blog’s needs.
+And as far as which type of hosting to choose, I recommend you just stick with shared hosting, because it should definitely be enough for your blog's needs in the beginning.

 Once you have selected the “starter” package or another package if needed, you should see a pricing screen with different options like the this one:

 As you can see, the longer you do your account plan for, the more money you save per month.
 Decide which plan is best for you.
-You can keep the price under $4 by using my link by going with the 24 month or 36 month plans.
+You can keep the price under $4 by using my link and going with the 36 month plan.